Double The Magic: The Benefits of Having Two Photographers at Your Wedding in Edinburgh

 Capturing venue details

-Wedding venues tend to have a romantic charm and magical attributes that add beauty to your big day.
+Wedding venues often have a romantic charm and magical qualities that add beauty to your big day.

 You also create custom elements for your event, such as table decorations, signs, and flowers.

-Having two photographers at your wedding in Edinburgh means that these moments can be caught from all sides, revealing the beauty of the location and the attention you’ve put into your decor, as well as keeping the memories of your guests and family alive forever.
+Having two photographers at your wedding in Edinburgh means these moments can be captured from all sides, revealing the beauty of the location and the attention you’ve put into your decor, while keeping the memories of your guests and family alive forever.

-While one photographer focuses their lens on the couple and the guests, the other can capture the fine subtleties of the table decor, the flowers, and the building architecture.
+While one photographer focuses their lens on the couple and the guests, the other can capture the subtle details of the table decor, the flowers, and the building’s architecture.

-These complex shots add to the main photos, intertwining the entire story of the atmosphere of your wedding.
+These complex shots complement the main photos, intertwining the entire story of your wedding’s atmosphere.

 Practical considerations